-- Computer system consists of a collection of hardware and software objects - " Each object has a unique name - " Each object may be accessed through a set of operations, potentially different for different objects - Problems - " Which operations are allowed on various objects? - " Who may perform the operations? - Protection defines the relationship between things that may perform operations (e.g., processes) and objects that may have operations done on them - Security enforces the policies that protection defines
+Computer system consists of a collection of hardware and

+- Problems - " Which operations are allowed on various objects? - " Who may perform the operations? - Protection defines the relationship between things that may perform operations (e.g., processes) and objects that may have operations done on them - Security enforces the policies that protection defines